Request for Proposals: “The Philosophy & Theology of Immortality”

 Applicants are required to submit:

-§ A complete curriculum vitae for the PI and for all major team members (if applicable).
+§ A complete curriculum vitae for the project leader and all other team members (if applicable).

-§ A letter of intent that includes the central questions of the project, the background and significance of the questions, identification of which of the three research categories (listed above) the project falls under, and a summary of the methodology.
-The letter cannot exceed 1,500 words.
+§ A letter of intent that includes the central questions of the project, the background and significance of the questions, identification of which of the six research categories (listed above) the project falls under, and a summary of the main idea or argument.
+The letter should not exceed 1,500 words (references do not count toward this total).

 Application materials should be submitted by e-mail attachment, if possible, to firstname.lastname@example.org.
-The word “Science of Immortality” should appear in the e- mail subject line.
+The phrase “Philosophy of Immortality” or “Theology of Immortality” should appear in the e-mail subject line; which phrase is used should be determined by the nature of the proposal.
 The only acceptable file formats are .doc and PDF.
 Questions about the application process can be sent to the same address.
-All LOI materials must be received no later than 15 December, 2012.
+All LOI materials must be received no later than 15 December, 2013.

 Full Proposal Stage